jamesob/biketrip/_posts/2011-6-4-Day-18-Memphis-and-The-Kings.md

 [^2]: "rabbit" is the hostname of my netbook
 [^3]: I preach even on vacations.
-[^4]: Elvis, you may or may not have simply ripped off music from blacks and popularized it, but, either way, you're the guy that sang the music and for that my hat's off to you.
+[^4]: Elvis, you may or may not have simply ripped off music from blacks and popularized it, but, either way, you're the guy that sang it and for that my hat's off to you.
 Sorry we couldn't make your house.
 [^5]: not a pun. *not* a pun.
 [^6]: mostly just consisted of us going the wrong way on big roads, cycling